abhishekarya1/Hash-Define-myNotes/content/spring-boot/rest.md

 Tomcat works on a **Thread-per-Request model**.
 It creates a new thread for each incoming request and that can get very limiting as by default it uses "normal" threads and not Virtual Threads (introduced in Java 21).

 The default max number of simultaneous requests that can be accepted by the Tomcat server is 200.
 This can be changed using the `server.tomcat.threads.max` property.
-But we will obviously be limited by our CPU cores on the max threads that can execute parellely.
+But we will obviously be limited by our CPU cores on the max threads that can execute parallely.

 If we're using Spring Boot 3.2.0+ with Java 21+ then we can use the property `spring.threads.virtual.enabled=true` to use Virtual Thread throughout the application.
 This brings the response times down significantly in applications where there aren't enough threads (i.e. threads with blocking I/O slowing us down).